Productivity2023-03-20

 Running a new sprint is like officiating a project while creating room for improvements at the same time.
 Because sprints are short-duration events, teams often struggle to recognize when a sprint is veering off-track from its initially accepted goals.
 Fortunately, there are several key indicators that can signal when sprint planning is failing.

-1. More Unplanned Work During Sprints
+Mistake 1: More Unplanned Work During Sprints

 In a perfect world sprints should be all about- plan your work, and work your plan.
 But product development is a continuous process, involving multiple iterations, with too many external dependencies in place.
 Unplanned work is inevitable in a sprint, and most teams even reserve a chunk of their non-core time for unplanned work.
-However, if teams are spending more than 10% of their effective coding time with unplanned work; it is a perfect ingredient towards a failing sprint.
+However, if teams are spending more than 10% of their effective coding time on unplanned work; it is a perfect ingredient towards a failing sprint.

 Unplanned work is anything that prevents devs from doing the actual work- right from keeping the lights on, to getting stuck because of a flaky build.
 Remember when you had to pause your code because a code patch didn’t refactor and failed?
 That’s what unplanned work does.
-It makes dev firefight constantly, even distracting them from actual sprint tasks.
+It makes the dev firefight constantly, even distracting them from actual sprint tasks.

 High unplanned work is the first and foremost anti-pattern of your current sprint.